Geometric composition in quilted Floer theory: Introduction

 when $L_r$ and $L_{r+1}$ are composable.
 The main goal of the present work is to prove such an isomorphism under a rather general set of assumptions.
+Such an isomorphism should exist whenever the Floer cohomology groups on either side can be defined.
 For instance, let us discuss this isomorphism in the aspherical case.
-For this we need introduce some notation.
-Namely, given two Lagrangians $L, L' \subset (M,\omega)$, we consider the path space:
+For this we need to introduce some notation.
+Namely, given two transverse Lagrangians $L, L' \subset (M,\omega)$, we consider the path space: